willbchang/emacs-dragon-icon/README.md

 # Emacs Dragon
-A new Emacs icon combines Emacs logo's background and the dragon in [Emac-China](https://emacs-china.org) logo.
+An Emacs icon combines Emacs logo's background and the dragon in [Emacs-China](https://emacs-china.org) logo.

-Download this repo to get all the sizes and icon types.
+**Download this repo to get all the icon sizes and types.**

 ## MacOS
 To build png, icns, ico from emacs-dragon.svg via iconset.sh after changing it, you need: